-This report only describes the scope of our tests of internal control over compliance and the results of this testing based on the Uniform Guidance requirements.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of this testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.